 (c) a person employed or engaged in the department of the Public Service principally assisting in the administration of the Police Act 1892 who is authorised by the Commissioner of Police for the purposes of this section.

-(2) The CEO must disclose photographs to a police official for the purposes of the performance of the police official’s functions under a written law.
+(2) The CEO must disclose photographs provided to or used by the CEO under this Act to a police official for the purposes of the performance of the police official’s functions under a written law.

-(3) The CEO must disclose photographs to an ASIO official for the purposes of the performance of the ASIO official’s functions under the ASIO Act or another law of the Commonwealth.
+(3) The CEO must disclose photographs provided to or used by the CEO under this Act to an ASIO official for the purposes of the performance of the ASIO official’s functions under the ASIO Act or another law of the Commonwealth.

-(4) The CEO may, with the prior approval of the Commissioner of Police, disclose photographs to a law enforcement official if the CEO considers that the photographs are required for the purposes of the performance of the law enforcement official’s functions under a written law or a law of the Commonwealth, another State or a Territory.
+(4) The CEO may, with the prior approval of the Commissioner of Police, disclose photographs provided to or used by the CEO under this Act to a law enforcement official if the CEO considers that the photographs are required for the purposes of the performance of the law enforcement official’s functions under a written law or a law of the Commonwealth, another State or a Territory.

+[Section 15 amended: No. 8 of 2022 s.
+21.]

 16. Disclosure of photographs to executor or administrator

-If the person shown in a photograph has died, the CEO may disclose the photograph to an executor or administrator of the person’s estate.
+If the person shown in a photograph provided to or used by the CEO under this Act has died, the CEO may disclose the photograph to an executor or administrator of the person’s estate.

+[Section 16 amended: No. 8 of 2022 s.
+22.]

-17. Photographs and signatures: possession, reproduction and destruction
+17. Possession and reproduction of photographs and signatures

-(1) The CEO must ensure that a photograph or signature is destroyed if it, or a copy of it, has not been used on a photo card issued in the preceding 10 years.

-(2) A person must not, other than for the purposes of this Act, possess a photograph or signature that is not on a photo card.
+(1) A person must not, other than for the purposes of this Act or a related Act, possess a photograph or signature provided to or used by the CEO under this Act that is not on a photo card.

-Penalty: imprisonment for 2 years.
+Penalty for this subsection: imprisonment for 2 years or a fine of $24 000.

-(3) Subsection (2) does not apply to a person who possesses a photograph as a result of its disclosure under section 15 or 16.
+(2) Subsection (1) does not apply to a person who possesses a photograph or signature as a result of its disclosure under this Part.

+[(3) deleted]

-(4) A person employed or engaged in connection with any aspect of the production of photo cards or otherwise concerned in the administration of this Act must not, other than for the purposes of this Act —
+(4) A person employed or engaged in connection with any aspect of the production of photo cards or otherwise concerned in the administration of this Act must not, other than for the purposes of this Act or a related Act —

-(a) reproduce, by any means, a photograph or signature; or
+(a) reproduce, by any means, a photograph or signature provided to or used by the CEO under this Act; or

 (b) cause or permit another person to do so.

-Penalty for an offence under this subsection: imprisonment for 2 years.
+Penalty for this subsection: imprisonment for 2 years or a fine of $24 000.